dimitriBouteille/wp-orm/doc/documentation.md

 Eloquent models dispatch several events, allowing you to hook into the following moments in a model's lifecycle: `retrieved`, `creating`, `created`, `updating`, `updated`, `saving`, `saved`, `deleting`, `deleted`, `trashed`, `forceDeleting`, `forceDeleted`, `restoring`, `restored`, and `replicating`.

+> [!NOTE]
-> 📘 The following few lines explain how to use events with the library, if you want to know more you can look at the documentation: [Eloquent - Events](https://laravel.com/docs/10.x/eloquent#events).
+> The following few lines explain how to use events with the library, if you want to know more you can look at the documentation: [Eloquent - Events](https://laravel.com/docs/10.x/eloquent#events).

 ### How to use Eloquent events ?